Meet The Great British Bake Off 2019 contestants: Full line-up of bakers

 “The first time I saw the white peaks of the tent it gave me butterflies”

-The Great British Bake Off will return to Channel 4 on Tuesday 27th August at 8pm.
+The Great British Bake Off is on Tuesdays at 8pm on Channel 4.